The Food, Energy and Water Local Nexus Network (LNN) for Re-Distributed Manufacturing (RDM)

 3) Develop an evidence-based agenda for future research.

-The LNN is a multidisciplinary academic team involving six UK universities and interacting with representative stakeholders.
+The LNN was a multidisciplinary academic team involving seven UK universities and interacting with representative stakeholders.

-The network is studying the local nexuses along three research themes: system integration (engineering), business and policy and society.
-It is supported by two case study locales representing respectively situations of “new development”, (Northstowe, Cambridgeshire, where opportunities exist to introduce a new food, energy and water system), and “retrofitting” (Oxford, where the existing system needs to be changed in order to benefit from the concept of local nexuses).
+The network studied the local nexuses along four research themes: system integration (engineering), innovative food technologies, business and policy and society.
+It was supported by two case study locales representing respectively situations of “new development”, (Northstowe, Cambridgeshire, where opportunities exist to introduce a new food, energy and water system), and “retrofitting” (Oxford, where the existing system needs to be changed in order to benefit from the concept of local nexuses).

-These case study locales are providing a common background for different research themes to interact and integrate.
-They are also serving a range of purposes from collection of empirical data to stakeholder engagement.
-The total space of 3 sectors, 3 research themes and 2 types of locales are being explored by a set of carefully designed feasibility projects and events.
+These case study locales provided a common background for different research themes to interact and integrate.
+They also served a range of purposes from collection of empirical data to stakeholder engagement.
+The total space of 3 sectors, 4 research themes and 2 types of locales were explored by a set of carefully designed feasibility projects and events.

-The work is being organised through six inter-related feasibility projects:
+The work was organised through seven inter-related feasibility projects: